danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 ---

-What we have seen so far is a very simple construction that takes the general concepts behind CNNs and, by changing a few assumptions, extends them to the case in which the input is any arbitrary graph instead of a grid.
+What we have seen so far is a very simple construction that takes the general concepts behind CNNs and, by changing a few assumptions, extends them to the case in which the input is an arbitrary graph instead of a grid.

 This is far from the whole story, but it should give you a good starting point to learn about GNNs.